michael21910/dynamic-programming/README.md

-# dynamic-programming
+# Dynamic Programming Implementation
-Implement some problems using dynamic pogramming
+Implement some problems using dynamic pogramming.